John Jay High School (Cross River, New York)

 John Jay High School is a public high school located in Lewisboro, New York.
 It is the only high school in the Katonah-Lewisboro School District.
 The school, which opened in 1956, is named after John Jay, a Founding Father of the United States, and first Chief Justice of the Supreme Court, who lived nearby.
 Over the years, the school former mascot, the Indians, had been controversial, and it was decided in November 2019 to retire the mascot in favor of a new one.
 In 2020, the school announced that their new mascot would be the Wolves, a nod to the nearby Wolf Conservation Center.

 History

-John Hay High School opened in 1956, having moved from its location in Katonah, which is now Katonah Elementary School, still part of the Katonah-Lewisboro School District.
+John Jay High School opened in 1956, having moved from its location in Katonah, which is now Katonah Elementary School, still part of the Katonah-Lewisboro School District.
 Prior to the settler colonialism of the late 17th century, this land belonged to Chief Katonah, sachem of the Ramapo Indians and the primary proprietor of the lands around Bedford, including the lands upon which the school was constructed.
 Katonah sold this land as part of a sale of 20,000 acres of Ramapo lands for 100 Pounds Sterling to the "Proprietors of Ridgefield".